AniruddhaHumane/PL3/README.md

 *Connecting LED*
 ( i/p from GPIO ) OR ( i/p from GND ) --> LED

 i.e.

-one input of OR gate is output from BBB GPIO pin other input is from GND output of OR gate to LED
+one input of OR gate is output from BBB GPIO pin, other input is from GND, output of OR gate to LED

 *Connecting SWITCH*